perladvent/perldotcom/content/article/_pub_2012_05_perlunicook-match-unicode-properties-in-regex.md

 {
-   "tags" : [],
-   "date" : "2012-05-16T06:00:01-08:00",
-   "slug" : "/pub/2012/05/perlunicook-match-unicode-properties-in-regex",
+   "thumbnail" : null,
    "draft" : null,
+   "description" : "℞ 25: Match Unicode properties in regex with \\p, \\P Every Unicode codepoint has one or more properties, indicating the rules which apply to that codepoint.
+Perl's regex engine is aware of these properties; use the \\p{} metacharacter sequence to...", "image" : null,
    "authors" : [
       "tom-christiansen"
    ],
-   "image" : null,
+   "tags" : [],
-   "title" : "Perl Unicode Cookbook: Match Unicode Properties in Regex", "description" : "â 25: Match Unicode properties in regex with \\p, \\P Every Unicode codepoint has one or more properties, indicating the rules which apply to that codepoint.
-Perl's regex engine is aware of these properties; use the \\p{} metacharacter sequence to...", "categories" : "unicode",
+   "title" : "Perl Unicode Cookbook: Match Unicode Properties in Regex", "categories" : "unicode",
+   "date" : "2012-05-16T06:00:01-08:00",
-   "thumbnail" : null
+   "slug" : "/pub/2012/05/perlunicook-match-unicode-properties-in-regex"
 }

-â 25: Match Unicode properties in regex with `\p`, `\P` {#Match-Unicode-properties-in-regex-with-p-P}
+℞ 25: Match Unicode properties in regex with `\p`, `\P` {#Match-Unicode-properties-in-regex-with-p-P}
 -------------------------------------------------------

 Every Unicode codepoint has one or more properties, indicating the rules